Valeriy Hubulov

+Life

-Khubulov was born in Tskhinval in 1966.
-He was trained as a high school teacher at Tskhinval University, specializing in physics and mathematics.
+Khubulov was born in Tskhinvali in 1966.
+He was trained as a high school teacher at Tskhinvali University, specializing in physics and mathematics.
 He graduated in 1990.
 From 1984 till 1986, Khubulov served in the Soviet Army.
 In 1991 he was elected the First Secretary of the South Ossetian Komsomol and as a member of the Central Committee of Soviet Komsomol.

 Khubulov was an active participant in the 1991–1992 South Ossetia War, leading and coordinating various resistance groups against the Georgian invasion.
 After the war, he participated in the signing of the Sochi agreement.
 He also fought in the War in Abkhazia (1992–1993), leading a South Ossetian unit fighting on the Abkhazian side, for which he was awarded the Order of Leon by president Vladislav Ardzinba.

 In 1993, Khubulov initiated the founding of the South Ossetian ministry of defense, of which he became the first minister.
 At the same time, he was also made deputy PM in the cabinet of Gerasim Khugayev.

 When PM Vladislav Gabarayev was fired in August 1996, Khubulov, as deputy PM, succeeded him and became acting prime minister for several months, until a replacement was found in Aleksandr Shavlokhov.
+He was awarded the Order of Leon from the Republic of Abkhazia as well as the Order of Uatsamonga posthumously in 2010 from the Republic of South Ossetia.

+Death

-Valeriy Khubulov was assassinated by unknown killers at the market place of Vladikavkaz in North Ossetia–Alania on 31 May 1998.
+Khubulov was assassinated by unknown killers at the market place of Vladikavkaz in North Ossetia–Alania on 31 May 1998.
 The gunmen opened fire on his car with AK-47s.
 Later, police found his car blown up in the yard of a neighbouring school, but the murderers were never caught.